 She sucked in a breath, hopped backward, sat in the mud.
 She crossed the foot over her knee, saw it was sliced from one side to the other across the ball, blood flowing in thick trickles.
 The cut looked deep.

 But a movement drew her gaze again — the pain throbbed higher — toward the black thing in the marsh.
 It seemed to gather all its substance, if it had any, into a small core.
-Dread bit her deeper than the oyster shell.
+Fear bit her deeper than the oyster shell.

 She couldn’t run.
 Couldn’t even walk.